 Dental Practice Business Survey — Methodology

-The ADIA Bite Magazine Dental Products Business Conditions Survey is produced using survey data provided by businesses that manufacture and supply dental products around the country.
+The ADIA Bite Magazine Dental Products Business Conditions Survey is produced using survey data provided by dental practices around the country.
 It takes less than three minutes to complete, responses are entirely anonymous and it doesn’t require respondents to provide any commercially sensitive information.

 Index Reading: 50 – Stable